Fetal Alcohol Spectrum Disorder (FASD)

 1.32 MB)

-The goal of this resource guide is to provide teachers with a clear understanding of the needs of students with Fetal Alcohol Syndrome or Fetal Alcohol Effect (FAS/E) by defining Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Effects (FAE); describing the common learning and behavioral characteristics, and suggesting strategies that may be helpful in supporting children who are alcohol effected in the classroom.
-French version (
+The goal of this resource guide is to provide teachers with a clear understanding of the needs of students with Fetal Alcohol Syndrome or Fetal Alcohol Effect (FAS/E) by defining Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Effects (FAE); describing the common learning and behavioural characteristics, and suggesting strategies that may be helpful in supporting children who are alcohol-affected in the classroom.

-Towards Inclusion: A Handbook for Individualized (I) Programming Designation,
+- Towards Inclusion: A Handbook for Individualized (I) Programming Designation, Senior Years

-Working Together: A Handbook for Parents of Children with Special Needs in School
+- Working Together: A Handbook for Parents of Children with Special Needs in School [Brochure]

 (